cgguerra/live-laugh-laos/_posts/2024-05-04-normalday.md

 ## Just Another Day

 I start the day by getting on the 29 or 31 bus to Dong Duk.
 It takes me about 30-45 minutes depending when I leave.
 (My classes start at all different times on different days of the week, so the time that I leave for school varies each day.)
+I pay 8,000 K to ride the bus one way.
+(The bus one-way rate *used* to be 6,000 K one way, but inflation hit hard across all of Laos, causing the price of most things to increase slightly.
+But anyways, documenting the increase *does*, however, make me sound like a verified geezer.)

 ![Dirt Road bus stop](https://lh3.googleusercontent.com/pw/AP1GczPKCHoyuIpj_RsmpXudhC4KcHxqUfnGLQBHvJzavZuDSSa0D_oRd8ECBoPWg2F3aWaPnzQ7maY37ytZS9l12VWlsUxQAsv7zlJK1LI4jsLAeAZcEGGg=w1000)